DWORDLARK/TRD3_mech.csv_editor/README.md

  How to use:

- Place TRD3_mech.csv_editor  program into same folder where Mech.csv or SimMech.csv is located, click button: Import Mesh.csv    or button Import SimMech.csv  to load file.
+ Place TRD3_mech.csv_editor  program into same folder where Mech.csv or SimMech.csv is located,

+  Click: Import Mesh  or button Import SimMech  to load file.
+  *Program creates Backup file: BKP_Mech.csv or BKP_SimMech.csv.

+ File is loaded into List on the right side (Data list).
+ User can select item from list (Data description list or Data list) Selected item data is loaded into small text box above Data list.
+ User can edit selected data in this text box.
+ Press ENTER to save edited data to Data list.

-  Click:  Save Mech.csv , Save SimMech.csv or   Save Mech.csv / SimMech.csv   to save file.
+ Click:  Save Mech , Save SimMech or  Save Mech + SimMech   to save file.

   Last slider on Torque Curve page has checkbox "Linear alignment" If checked, all other sliders are aligned in a straight line